1achraf1/I-COACH/source/about/index.rst

 Overview
 --------

-I-Coach is a state-of-the-art computer vision application that combines exercise recognition with intelligent form analysis.
+I-Coach is a  computer vision application that combines exercise recognition with intelligent form analysis.
 Built using deep learning models and MediaPipe pose estimation, it provides real-time feedback to help users improve their workout form and technique.

 Key Technologies
 ----------------